All implementations of GNAT provide a switch that causes GNAT to operate

 to the program to remove the need for using this switch.

-- A number of pragmas and attributes from Ada 83 have been removed from Ada 95,
+A number of pragmas and attributes from Ada 83 were removed from Ada 95,

-generally because they have been replaced by other mechanisms.
-Ada 95
+generally because they were replaced by other mechanisms.
+Ada 95 and Ada 2005

 compilers are allowed, but not required, to implement these missing

 elements.
-In contrast with some other Ada 95 compilers, GNAT implements all
+In contrast with some other compilers, GNAT implements all

 such pragmas and attributes, eliminating this compatibility concern.
 These